 Paying for housing

-Housing problems mostly begin because of financial difficulties.
+Housing problems often begin because of financial difficulties.
 If you don’t have much money it can be difficult to find a decent home and if you can’t pay the rent or mortgage you could face eviction.

 Whatever your situation, you should get advice immediately if you are having problems paying for your accommodation.
 Being threatened with eviction doesn’t necessarily mean that you will lose your home – it may be possible to sort things out, even if the bailiffs are on the way.
-But you need to act quickly.

 We are sorry that we cannot provide this information in Welsh, however if you would like to speak to an adviser in Welsh please contact 0345 075 5005.